szlwin/santr/README.md

 =======
 You can learn how to use santr by the example.<br>

-(1) First,you should create the grammar tree file,which is named Expr.ls,the content is:<br>
+(1) First,you should create the grammar tree,and save it as Expr.ls file,the content is:<br>

     grammar Expr;